Romania at the 2026 Winter Olympics

-Romania will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+A total of 28 athletes competed for Romania at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+The 5th place for the 2-men team in bobsleigh represents the best result of Romanian athletes at the Winter Olympic Games since 1992.

+Mihai Tentea and Julia Sauter were the country's flagbearer during the opening ceremony.
+Julia Sauter was also the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.